Ladol/geoptolomy/README.md

 # geoptolomy
 geoguessr program
+Contact me on discord: Ladol
+for the copyextension.rar download

 1. Extract contents of copyextension.rar to a folder
 2. In your browser, go to chrome://extensions (or manage extensions)
 3. Enable developer mode